dpretet/friscv/doc/project_mgt_hw.md

 Cache Stage Enhancement:
-- [ ] Walk-thru FIFO to reduce latency on jump
 - [ ] AXI4 + Wrap mode for read
 - [ ] Support prefetch: if no jump/branch detected in fetched instructions
       grab the next line, else give a try to fetch the branch address.
 AXI hint?